Steel Vs. Fiberglass - Two UST Heavyweights Go Head-to-Head in Petroleum Storage

 Steel boasts superior structural strength over any other tank material.
 This is an attractive quality for areas that undergo severe weather changes or sites that expect to support heavy equipment.
 The significant difference between steel and fiberglass is the attributed compressive and tensile strength; steel is higher in both.
 This gives it a better strength-weight ratio and makes it the ideal choice for fueling stations that need to support heavy equipment.

 Again, this is another critical consideration to make when deciding which material to use.
 Where is your site located?
 Intersection?
 Roadway?
 Traffic thoroughfare?
 Answering these questions will help you determine installation costs, what kind of equipment you’ll end up using to install and remove, as well as help you decide how the fuel system will operate.
-For example, a fuel marketer located in San Francisco might be more privvy to installing a steel storage tank because the tank design is more compatable for squeezing into tight spaces (flat end vs. rounded end).
+For example, a fuel marketer located in San Francisco might be more privy to installing a steel storage tank because the tank design is more compatible for squeezing into tight spaces (flat end vs. rounded end).
 However, a fuel station located in Red Bluff is much more likely to purchase a fiberglass tank because of the extra room they have available for installation.

 What type of climate surrounds your site?
 When dealing with a steel UST you need to consider the fluctuation in temperature between the winter and summer months, the amount of saturation the ground receives and the humidity levels that are common in your climate.
 A steel tank, because of its heavier weight, is less likely to breach when the site becomes saturated, however it is more likely to corrode in harsh climates.
 Will your steel tank be able to handle the fluctuation in temperature during the winter months when fittings are more likely to shrink and create leaks?
 All of these questions need to be answered in order to determine the best solution for your site.